dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The very best thing you can do for the whole world is to make the best of yourself.**
+**'Thank you' is the best prayer that anyone could say.**

-Anonymous
+Alice Walker